tdechaize/tools_tde/How config MinGW64 GCC C_C++ compiler into CodeBlocks.md

 All versions are declined in 32 bits or 64 bits version.

 To focalize on 64 bits version, you can download file "x86_64-13.2.0-release-win32-seh-ucrt-rt_v11-rev1.7z" and after decompress it on directory C:\niXman\MinGW64, version of GCC 64 bit installed after is 13.2.0.
 Why not C:\MinGW64 ?
 Because package "WinLibs" need to conserve C:\mingw32 and C:\mingw64 free to use (mandatory).
+### Configuration of MInGW64 and GCC compiler into CB

 You must configure this new compiler into CB by selecting main menu "Settings" then submenu "Compiler..." into IDE interface, then, choose "GNU GCC Compiler (default)", copy it by button "Copy" and rename this like "MinGW64 GCC Compiler" by example, with button "Rename".

 Then, you choose tab" "Toolchain executable" to position good environment like this :

 Toolchain executable :
-	C:\niXman\MinGW64 (subdirectory \bin will be searched automatically to access to binaries listed after) compilateur C : 			gcc.exe
+	C:\niXman\MinGW64 (subdirectory \bin will be searched automatically to access to binaries listed after)
+	- compilateur C : 			gcc.exe
-	compilateur C++ : 			g++.exe
+	- compilateur C++ : 			g++.exe
-	linker for dynamic lib : 	g++.exe
+	- linker for dynamic lib : 	g++.exe
-	linker for static lib : 	gcc-ar.exe
+	- linker for static lib : 	gcc-ar.exe
-	debugger :					gdb.exe
+	- debugger :					gdb.exe
-	resource compiler :			windres.exe
+	- resource compiler :			windres.exe
-	make program : 				mingw32-make.exe
+	- make program : 				mingw32-make.exe

 Then, you choose tab" "Search directories" to position good environment like this :

-	to compiler : 			C:\niXman\MinGW64\x86_64-w64-mingw32\include and C:\niXman\MinGW64\include
+	- to compiler : 			C:\niXman\MinGW64\x86_64-w64-mingw32\include and C:\niXman\MinGW64\include
-	to linker : 			C:\niXman\MinGW64\x86_64-w64-mingw32\lib	 and C:\niXman\MinGW64\lib
+	- to linker : 			C:\niXman\MinGW64\x86_64-w64-mingw32\lib	 and C:\niXman\MinGW64\lib
-	to resource compiler : 	C:\niXman\MinGW64\x86_64-w64-mingw32\include and C:\niXman\MinGW64\include
+	- to resource compiler : 	C:\niXman\MinGW64\x86_64-w64-mingw32\include and C:\niXman\MinGW64\include

 Then, you can type this into command console Windows : "C:\niXman\MinGW64\bin\g++.exe" --version; result here :